 - chronic diarrhea

-- A1-antitrypsin deficiency (may cause lung and liver disease)
+- A1-antitrypsin deficiency, which may cause lung and liver disease

-According to the American Academy of Pediatrics (AAP), every newborn baby should receive an injection of vitamin K after delivery.
-This is a preventative measure to protect the baby from VKDB, the potentially life-threatening disease.
-(AAFP, 2003)
+If you breast-feed your baby, talk to your doctor about steps you can take to help them get enough vitamin K. According to the American Academy of Pediatrics, every newborn baby should receive an injection of vitamin K after delivery.
+This is a preventive measure to help protect your baby from VKDB.